 - Setting clear actions, processes, and tasks to avoid misunderstandings and miscommunication.

-- Discussing your risk management plan with your team to be developed and maintained.
+- Discuss your risk management plan with your team, including how it will be developed and maintained.

 - Analyzing the project’s critical pass, starting with the main project challenges and how you are going to overcome them with steps.

 - Sharing your experience with the rest of the team and enhance their skills by offering some training or source of knowledge.